resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 this is to get those who don't have AAF credentials to pair with someone who does…

 The first time you log on to the Research Cloud dashboard, you get given a **free** project/tenant, with three-months worth of time if you run it all the time.
-If you don't, it should last a bit longer!

-But if you keep your machines on the cloud as small as possible, you can get up to six months before your project/tenant exhausts its initial quota.
-But you can still log in to the dashboard to view and request allocations.
-You can even fill in an allocation request to extend your project/tenant!

 If you only use your small machines for short periods of time, and shut them down religiously after each run, you will find that your project/tenant should last far longer.

+But even if your trial project has expired, you can still log in to the dashboard to view and request allocations.
+You can even fill in an allocation request to extend your existing project/tenant!

 Regardless of your path,  your project/tenant should give you the time to learn the Research Cloud ropes!